jor-/simulation/README.rst

 SIMULATION
 ==========

-This is a collection of Python modules containing functions to handel simulations.
+This is a collection of Python functions for simulating mathematical models, estimating model parameters, quantifying uncertainties and visualizing results.
+In particular, it is designed to simulate biogechemical models using METOS3D on high perfomance computers.

 Release info